Lipa, Batangas: Media

 Lipa has two local radio stations, Magik 88.7 (DZUN), an adult contemporary-oriented station, and Citybeat 102.3 (DWKV), a music and talk radio station.
 Stations based in Batangas City and Metro Manila are mostly clearly received, except for some stations whose signals are affected by the local topography.

-ABS-CBN Southern Tagalog, ABS-CBN's regional television station, hosts its studios in Lipa.
-GMA Network and GMA News TV serve Lipa through relay stations at Bicol Region.
+ABS-CBN Southern Tagalog, ABS-CBN's regional television station, hosted its studios in Lipa.
+GMA Network and GTV serve Lipa through relay stations at Bicol Region.

 Lipa has no locally published newspapers, but major newspapers marketed in Metro Manila reach the city through local distributors.